dantronixAI/AI-micropython/README.md

 - Available activation Functions:
   - sigmoid, tanh, arctan, softplus, relu, lrelu, linear

 The training can be perfomed in both: the microcontroller and the pc.
 However, due to memory capacity and slow processing time, training is recommened in the pc.
-The weights are saved after training, so it can be copied to the microcontoller.
+The weights are saved after training, so they can be directly used in the microcontoller.

+Full example for the PC and the microcontroller are also provided.
+The weights are saved in the folder NN/src/output

+If the training is performed in the microcontroller:
+  -Due to memory limitations, separate the data in mini batches, as presented in the example.